 These nearer term issues are making new technology acquisition programs highly conditional on cost savings and on leveraging existing systems and talent to build larger and more cost-effective storage systems.
 Witness the renewed focus on storage management and the need for content aware storage systems and the interest in iSCSI.
 In the back end of storage, behind the controller or NAS head, back end switching and denser drives are also enabling new capacity levels and lowering the cost per megabyte of storage.
 The current high interest in serial ATA (SATA) punctuates the economics of the day.

 The one common thread running through all the technologies that now constitute "next generation storage" is cost savings.
 Forklift upgrades during a capacity explosion attach such a serious cost barrier to some of these new cost-effective technologies that leveraging existing systems and capacity will be a key element of any transitional strategy.
-This is where emerging connectivity
+This is where emerging connectivity technologies can help.

 Avoiding forklift upgrades

 From the perspective of an IT manager trying to avoid a forklift upgrade as new storage technologies do emerge, some very practical implementation questions arise.
 How do I leverage my Fibre Channel (FC) front end when iSCSI has finally proven itself?
 Will iSCSI affect my FC back end?
 I really like the promise of dramatically reduced costs with SATA, but where is the "gotchya"?
 How will SATA or serial-attached SCSI (SAS) affect my FC back end?